Access policies

 As a policy creator, you automatically get permissions to view and update a resource's policy: <resource_type>:ReadAccessPolicy and <resource_type>:UpdateAccessPolicy.

-As long as your policy is active, users with aaa/access-policies:UpdateConfig and aaa/access-policies:ReadConfig can override resource-specific policy permissions and disable your policy, effectively becoming the new policy owners.
+As long as your policy is active, users with access-policies:UpdateAll and access-policies:ReadAll can override resource-specific policy permissions and disable your policy, effectively becoming the new policy owners.

 Note

-The resource’s creator does not need to be the policy owner.
-That means that one user can create a resource, and another user can create and own its policy.
+The resource's creator does not need to be the policy owner.
+One user can create a resource, and another user can create and own its policy.

 Policy editor permissions

-- If no policy administration rule is defined, only the policy creator can view and update the policy.
+- If no policy access is set, only the policy creator can view and update the policy.

 Target group permissions